PrefectHQ/prefect/docs/concepts/deployments.md

 To create a deployment from an existing flow script, there are two steps:

 1. Build the deployment definition file `deployment.yaml`.
-This step includes uploading your flow to its configured storage location, if one is specified.
+This step includes uploading your flow to its configured remote storage location, if one is specified.
 1. Create the deployment on the API.

 ### Build the deployment